Guseyn/vNotes/README.md

 # vNotes
 vNotes renders sheet music in your browser.
-Also it contains sheet music wysiwyg editor.
+Also, it contains sheet music wysiwyg editor.